oracle/python-cx_Oracle/doc/module.rst

    The nencoding argument is expected to be a string if specified and sets the national encoding to use for national character set database strings.

-   The module, action and clientinfo arguments are expected to be strings if specified and sets the module, action and client_info attributes on the connection respectively.
+   The module, action and clientinfo arguments are expected to be strings, if specified, and sets the module, action and client_info attributes on the connection respectively.
+These arguments are deprecated and will be removed in a future version of cx_Oracle since Oracle does not support their use during the establishing of a connection.
+Instead, application context (see below) should be used.

    The edition argument is expected to be a string if specified and sets the edition to use for the session.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.

+   The appcontext argument is expected to be a list of 3-tuples, if specified, and sets the application context for the connection.
+Application context is available in the database by using the sys_context() PL/SQL method and can be used within a logon trigger as well as any other PL/SQL procedures.
+   Each entry in the list is expected to contain three strings: the namespace, the name and the value.

 .. function:: Cursor(connection)